School of Nursing

 Adult Gerontology Primary Care Nurse Practitioner

-The Adult Gerontology Primary Care Nurse Practitioner post-baccalaureate to DNP (BSN to DNP) program of study consists of 84 credit hours.
-The plan of study is based on the American Association of Colleges of Nursing Adult-Gerontology Acute Care and Primary Care Nurse Practitioner Competencies (AACN, 2016), DNP Essentials (AACN, 2006), and the National Organization of Nurse Practitioner Faculties NP Core Competencies (NONPF, 2017).
+The Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) post-baccalaureate to DNP (BSN to DNP) program of study consists of 86 credit hours.
+The plan of study is based on the American Association of Colleges of Nursing Essentials (AACN, 2021) and the National Organization of Nurse Practitioner Faculties' Nurse Practitioner Role Core Competencies and Population-focused curriculum elements (NONPF, 2022) for the AGPCNP.

 Choose a Pathway: